Sile-Kiman/Burger/README.md

 # Burger
 Usage/Description:
-This assignement  is to allow user to place a burger order.
-User should be able to enter the name of the buger they want to order and click submit.
+This assignment  is to allow user to place a burger order.
+User should be able to enter the name of the burger they want to order and click submit.

 How does this work:
 1- When you lands on the page, they are presented with a page with a field to enter a burger name.

-2- As user enters the burger burger name and click submit it should display on the left hand side along with a devout it button

-3- The  buger should move to the right side as soon as user clicks the devour button.
+2- As user enters the burger   name and click submit it should display on the left hand side along with a devout it button 3- The burger should move to the right side as soon as user clicks the devour button.
 4- All the data should be saved in the database.
 Tool used to build my portfolio site.
-1-	Handlebars
-2-	CSS
-3-  Bootstrap
-3-	JavaScript
-4-  JQuery
-5- Node JS
+1- Handlebars 2- CSS 3- Bootstrap 3- JavaScript 4- jQuery 5- Node JS 6- MySQL

-6- Mysql
+Tool used to build my portfolio site.
+1-Handlebars
+2-CSS
+3-Bootstrap
+3-JavaScript
+4-jQuery
+5-Node JS
+6-MySQL

 Credit:
 I used the following sites for my research during this assignment:
 1-google.com
 2- https://www.w3schools.com/, stackoverflow.com, bootstrap.com, class recording., NPM
 3-Classmates